Efficient Diversity-Preserving Diffusion Alignment via Gradient-Informed GFlowNets: Experiments and Results

 \subsection{Baselines}

-For gradient-free methods, we consider DAG-DB \cite{zhang2024improving} (\textit{i.e.}, GFlowNet finetuning with the DB objective) and DDPO \cite{black2024training}.
+For gradient-free methods, we consider DAG-DB \cite{zhang2025improving} (\textit{i.e.}, GFlowNet finetuning with the DB objective) and DDPO \cite{black2024training}.
 Since the original DB objective aims to finetune with $R^\beta(x)$ instead of $P_F^\#(x_T) R^\beta(x_T)$, we also consider the forward-looking residual DB loss, defined as

 For other gradient-aware finetuning methods, we consider ReFL \cite{xu2024imagereward} and DRaFT \cite{clark2024directly}.
-ReFL samples a trajectory and stops some random time step $t$, with which it maximizes $R(\hat{x}_\theta(\slashed{\nabla}(x_t))$ where $\hat{x}_\theta(\cdot)$ is the one-step sample prediction function and $\slashed{\nabla}$ is the stop-gradient operation.
-Different from ReFL, DRaFT samples some time step $T-K$ (typically $K=1$) and expand the computational graph of DDPM from $\slashed{\nabla}(x_{T-K})$ to $x_T$ so that the reward signal $R(x_T)$ can be backpropated to $x_{T-K}$, with all $x_t$ in the previous time steps removed from this computational graph.
-A variant of DRaFT called DRaFT-LV performs few extra differentiable steps of ``noising-denoising'' on the sampled $x_T$ before feeding it into the reward function $R(\cdot)$.
+ReFL samples a trajectory and stops at some random time step $t$, with which it maximizes $R(\hat{x}_\theta(x_t)$ where $\hat{x}_\theta(\cdot)$ is the one-step sample prediction function and $x_t$ is the computed via denoising $\slashed{\nabla}(x_{t-1})$ with $\slashed{\nabla}$ being the stop-gradient operation.
+Differently, DRaFT samples time step $T-K$ (typically $K=1$) and expand the computational graph of DDPM from $\slashed{\nabla}(x_{T-K})$ to $x_T$ so that $R(x_T)$ can be backpropagated to $x_{T-K}$, with all $x_t$ in the previous time steps removed from this computational graph.
+A variant of DRaFT called DRaFT-LV performs a few more differentiable steps of ``noising-denoising'' on the sampled $x_T$ before feeding it into the reward function $R(\cdot)$.
 We follow the paper of DRaFT and use only one ``noising-denoising`` step: $x_{T-1}' \sim P_B(x_{T-1}' | x_T)$ and $x_T' \sim P_F(x_T' | x_{T-1}')$.